 - 4 tbsp chia seeds

-- 2 tsp vanilla extract ideally, alcohol-free as this dies doesn't get cooked
+- 1 tbsp vanilla extract ideally, alcohol-free as this dies doesn't get cooked

 - 1 tbsp maple syrup

-- Place kefir, yogurt, almond butter, vanilla extract and almond extract (if using) in a bowl and stir with a wire whisk to combine.
+- Place kefir, yogurt, coconut milk, hemp protein powder and vanilla extract in a medium mixing bowl and stir with a wire whisk to combine.
 Stir in the chia seeds until evenly distributed.
 Transfer to a container with a lid that seals tightly.

-- For a fruit-pudding effect, “smoothify” fruit in a blender with yogurt, kefir and almond butter and then stir in the chia seeds (add the seeds after blending the other ingredients; if you grind them in the blender, they can taste bitter).
+- For a fruit-pudding effect, “smoothify” fruit in a blender with yogurt, kefir and coconut milk, and then stir in the protein powder and chia seeds (add the seeds after blending the other ingredients; if you grind them in the blender, they can taste bitter).

-- Replace almond butter with peanut butter and 1-2 tbsp defatted peanut powder (like PB2) and top with low-sugar strawberry spread for a “PB&J” flavor profile.
+- Add 1-2 tbsp defatted peanut powder (like PB2) to the base mix and top with low-sugar strawberry spread for a “PB&J” flavor profile.